openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Add 3 nodes with "controller" role
+    3. Add 3 nodes with controller role
     4. Add 2 nodes with "compute" roles
-    5. Add 3 nodes with "contrail-config", "contrail-control" and "contrail-db" roles
+    5. Add 3 nodes with "contrail-config", "contrail-control".
+        "contrail-db" and "contrail-analytics" roles
     6. Bond network interfaces with balance-rr mode
     7. Deploy cluster with plugin
     8. Run OSTF tests